kraxarn/school_schedule/readme.md

 # school_schedule
-Unofficial KronoX app for Android and iOS, because you deserve better
+Unofficial KronoX app for Android and iOS made using Flutter

 ## State of the Project
-The app is currently in very early stages.
-The app will soon reach beta stage with support for viewing your schedule and be available on Google Play, as I currently do not have an iOS developer license, it will not be available there until the app replaces the official KronoX app.
+The app is currently in a mostly working state, with schedule viewing and resource booking working as expected.
+The app will soon be available on Google Play, but not on App Store as I don't have a license for it.

-The rest of the functionality of the KronoX app, like resource booking, will not be available until documentation about the KronoX system is shared by the KronoX developers, which is requested, or it is reverse engineered.
+Some schools may not work as expected (please let me know) and exam booking is currently not available as I don't have the resources to test it.
+It will not be available until documentation about the KronoX system is shared by the KronoX developers, which is requested, or it is reverse engineered.
 Receiving the documentation and hopefully replacing the current application is preferred.